Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 Note: Waitlist data is sourced from Tufts’ Common Data Set.

-Tufts’ waitlist acceptance rate of 35.72% is much higher than its transfer and overall first-year acceptance rates.
-However, waitlist outcomes can shift significantly year to year depending on yield rates and enrollment needs, so it’s important not to treat it as a guarantee.
+Tufts’ waitlist acceptance rate of 5.95% for the Class of 2029 is significantly lower than in prior cycles, reflecting a year in which enrollment needs left little room for waitlist movement.
+Waitlist outcomes can shift significantly year to year depending on yield rates and enrollment needs, so it’s important not to treat any single year’s figure as a reliable benchmark.

 Frequently Asked Questions